leandromoreira/digital_video_introduction/README.md

 G = Y - 0.344Cb - 0.714Cr
 ```

-> <sup>*</sup> groups and standards are common in digital video, they usually defines what are the standards, for instance [what is 4K? what frame rate should we use? resolution? color model?](https://en.wikipedia.org/wiki/Rec._2020)
+> <sup>*</sup> groups and standards are common in digital video, they usually define what are the standards, for instance, [what is 4K? what frame rate should we use? resolution? color model?](https://en.wikipedia.org/wiki/Rec._2020)

 Generally, the **displays** (monitors, TVs, screens and etc) shows **only the RGB model**, see some of them in a zoomed level, they organize the RGB channels in different manners: